yaswant/lfric_core/documentation/buildsystem.rst

 would be added to ``EXTERNAL_DYNAMIC_LIBRARIES``.

 In addition to adding knowledge of the library to the build system you have to make it findable.
-If you are using a package from the Met Office's Dynamo module collection then this is handled for you automatically.
+If you are using a module from the Met Office module collection then this is handled for you automatically.
 If you are not then you will need to do a little additional work.

 The path to the directory containing the ``mod`` files should be added to ``FFLAGS`` in "big I" notation. e.g. ``export FFLAGS="$FFLAGS -I/path/to/mods"``